by Rhonda Marzoq

 1990 was a year of monumental importance for technology.

 1990 was the year Tim Berners-Lee created the World Wide Web.
 With that creation, the world was spurred into a new age of technological advancement.
 The Internet started to truly take form here along with some of the world’s first microcomputers, now known as personal computers.

 With this new technological age came a new digital age characterized by mass Internet usage, smartphones, computer coding, hacking, and artificial intelligence.

 Smartphones, computer coding, and hacking are all too common in the world today.
 They are a norm in the present world’s state of constant connectivity.
 Artificial intelligence causes a disruption in that norm.

 The topic of artificial intelligence is still considered unmarked territory with only the top corporations and IT minds really knowing much about the subject.
-That leaves the question of what even is artificial intelligence.
+That leaves the question of what artificial intelligence is.

 What is Artificial Intelligence?

 1 Artificial intelligence is formally defined as,“ the branch of computer science concerned with endowing computers with the ability to simulate intelligent human behavior.”
 Breaking that definition down, artificial intelligence at its core is a computer program that mimics the human learning process.

 The human learning process can be mimicked in many ways.
 More commonly, the artificial intelligence systems have been coded to be reliant on humanity resulting in a process called machine learning.

 Machine learning consists of the artificial intelligence system being given an initial piece of data.
 The machine, then, learns from the data, turning it into information, and, finally, knowledge.
 The result is a machine that can now formulate observations and hypotheses.